-Single-cell RNA-sequencing (scRNA-seq) is an exciting technology that enables useful insights into the genetic patterns of thousands of individual cells.
+Single-cell profiling is an exciting area that enables useful insights into the genetic patterns of thousands of individual cells.
 This offers new and vital information for many research applications and disease treatments.
 To enable users to use this powerful tool most effectively, you need to know how to perform single cell RNA-seq as effective as possible to create reliable and reproducible single cell data.

-Fortunately, we recently published our how-to videos and protocol which explain in detailed steps how to perform the Drop-seq protocol.
+Fortunately, we recently published our how-to videos and protocol which explain in detailed steps how to perform scRNA-Seq protocol.
 Enquire today to read our protocol in full and to find out more information.

 Some of the top tips from the protocol are below: